-Coronaviruses are quite a large a family of viruses and each one is different.
-Cats have a coronavirus that can cause diarrhea and, less commonly, FIP.
-Dogs have an enteric coronavirus and a respiratory coronavirus.
+Coronaviruses are quite a large family of viruses and each one is different.
+Cats have their own coronavirus that can cause diarrhea and, less commonly, FIP.
+Dogs have their own enteric coronavirus and a respiratory coronavirus.
 These viruses are different in terms of the species they infect and the diseases they cause.

 Blog post by Dr. Linda Jacobson BVSc MMedVet PhD

 - COVID-19 Infection in Animals: Living Systematic Review, https://promedmail.org/promed-post/?id=20200407.7196506 https://promedmail.org/promed-post/?id=20200407.7196506

 - Questions and Answers on the 2019 Coronavirus Disease (COVID-19), OIE World Organisation for Animal Health, https://www.oie.int/en/scientific-expertise/specific-information-and-recommendations/questions-and-answers-on-2019novel-coronavirus/